Sadman2539/tourism-website-we-travel-client-side/README.md

 - User can select their package from our existing packages
 - We care about users' safety
 - We're professional in dealings traveling problems
+- Users will get customer care from our dedicated members